How to Get the Most Money For Your Trade-in Car

 You want to get your car in “retail sales condition.”
 Your trade vehicle needs to be as clean and perfect as possible.
 In reality, you are selling it to the dealership.

-These low-cost tips can all be completed in an afternoon.
+These low-cost tips can all be completed in the afternoon.
 I guarantee you they will impress a used car appraiser and get you more money than if you did not do them.
 Let’s get started.

 1) Detail and Wax Your Vehicle